tomquist/ReverseJson/README.md

 ```

 ### Objects
-Object have an additional property "properties" which is a JSON-object containing all properties, where the key is the property name and the value is a schema.
+Objects have an additional property "properties" which is a JSON-object containing all properties, where the key is the property name and the value is a schema.
 Optionally you can add the "name" property to override the auto-generated name when converting the model to code.
 E.g.
 ```json
 {
     "type": "object",